woowacourse-precourse/java-lotto/docs/README.md

 - Raise 'IllegalArgumentException' if cash divided by 1000 is not '0'

-#### Validate winning lotto number
+#### Check number range

-- Raise 'IllegalArgumentException' if winning number is not valid
+- Raise 'Illegal Argument Exception' if each number is not in the valid range

+#### Check duplication

+- Raise 'IllegalArgumentException' if there are duplicated numbers

 #### Generate lotto number